Click here to see the contents of this page as an e-brochure.

 A ‘Coventry Cathedral: Investor in Hope’ commits a regular monthly payment – anything from £5 per month, with no upper limit.
 And through Gift Aid the value of your contribution is, of course, automatically increased.

 Will you stand with us and be a catalyst – for peace, for reconciliation and for hope in our communities and our world?
-Will you commit to a regular monthly gift to help us not only literally keep the lights on here, but also help us to keep being light to the world – for today’s generation and for generations to come?
+Will you help us not only literally to keep the lights on here, but also help us to keep being a light to the world?

 GIFT AID TERMS AND CONDITIONS